Wondering about project Sugar Free?

 Studies show that sugar is as addictive—even more than crack-cocaine and heroin.
 Sounds crazy, I know.
 But it’s true.
 Given the choice, cocaine-addicted rats will choose sugar over cocaine.
 That said, not everyone who eats sugar will become critically addicted to it.
 Taking a break from sugar, like hitting a “reset” button, will help balance your brain and body chemistry and give you the tools to help you decide what role sugar should play in your life.

 + DOES SUGAR FREE MEAN NO MORE DESSERTS?

 No way, Jose.
 Our programs include decadent and delicious dessert recipes using fructose-free sweeteners.
 Whether your thing is apple pie or strawberry ice cream, I will give you no-brainer recipes for satisfying your dessert fantasies.
 (But I’ll let you in on a little secret: most of my clients find that, after a break from sugar, they don’t crave dessert.
 Hard to believe, right?)

 + WHAT'S SPECIAL ABOUT YOUR MEAL PLANS?

 My clients rave about my meal plans and recipes.
 Not only is the food delicious.
 (And it is!
-Because they’re created by an award-winning cookbook writer who has a knack for dishing up top-notch food that is fresh-tasting, healthy, and easy to make.)
+Because they’re created by my sister Carolynn, an award-winning cookbook writer who has a knack for dishing up top-notch food that is fresh-tasting, healthy, and easy to make.)
 What’s more, the meal plans are brilliantly designed so that you mix and match and reinvent the various components to create a variety of breakfasts, lunches, and dinners to enjoy throughout the week.
 Clients often tell me that they don’t even want to eat sugar anymore because they can’t wait to go home and eat the food they’ve prepared.